The best free writing apps help you focus on your writing - wherever you are, and wherever inspiration strikes.

 Features are light within the software, but FocusWriter isn’t made for heavy editing sessions.
 It’s designed to make the act of writing flow seamlessly onto the page.

-Elsewhere, the best free writing app boasts the ability to add themes and your own background images, which can help you stay motivated.
+Elsewhere, the writing app boasts the ability to add themes and your own background images, which can help you stay motivated.

 The Daily Progress tool is a sweet extra, adding Duolingo-style gamification that lets you track your daily writing streak.
 For when it’s oh-so-easy to slip onto social media when you can’t find the perfect word, it’s a nice way to keep you within the app.